jacobdensford/jacobdensford.com/empire-flame/appendices.md

 ### Ostoria

 Ostoria was the capital city of a kingdom of giants that spanned the continent before the second cataclysm buried it far beneath the ground.

+### Pandara

+The capital city of Yondar and the oldest city in the Alliance.

+### Turtle's Rest

+A small fishing village on the edge of the Mirror Lake in the kingdom of Yondar.

 ### Wafeld